Denbigh Friary

 Nearby Abbey Cottage was built from the friary's dormitory and refectory.
 For much of the 19th century the church was used as a malthouse, but in 1898 a fire left the building in ruins, and it has never been restored.

-The 15th century east window
+The 15th-century east window

-The 15th c east window
+The 15th-century east window

-The ruins consist of the original quire, or east end of the church, and part of the west end.
+The friary ruins consist of the original quire, or east end of the church, and part of the west end.
 The quire was the exclusive domain of the friars, while the general public used the west end.

 On the south side is a doorway which once led to the friary cloister.
 There would have been buildings around each side of the cloister but these are long gone, and today the church is surrounded by nearby buildings on all sides, and somewhat overgrown with weeds in places.